mferguder/Fourier_GB/README.md

 ## Fourier_GB and Fourier_LS
 Inputs:

-        Head, tail, and surface positions of each lipid molecule in a bilayer (time series) Size of the box (time series)
+        Head, tail, and surface positions of each lipid molecule in a bilayer (time, N, 3) Size of the box (time, 1)
-        Director normalization method (inorm)
+        Director normalization method (inorm: int)
-        Number of Fourier waves in on one axis (g)
+        Number of Fourier waves in on one axis (g: int)
 Outputs:

         Time-series data of spectra (GB or LS surface, parallel, and perpendicular director fluctuations) [$kT, nm$]